Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

 • Guilt when setting boundaries

-• Anxiety about disappointing family
+• Anxiety about disappointing others

 • Burnout from being the strong one